cleancoindev/staking/README.md

 <img src="/assets/img/maxcap.png">

 There are no individual staking limitations, and the minimum amount to open a staking position is 200 buidl.

-At the end of the Staking period, along with their staked buidl, the staker will be able to withdraw all of their remaining rewards (i.e, those not already withdrawn) via the stake.dfohub.com GUI, in the form of Uniswap V2 liquidity pool tokens.
-Then, the staker can either leave these tokens in the Uniswap V2 liquidity pool (and continue to receive Uniswap trading fees), or unlock them, converting them into buidl & eth / usdc, which they can then withdraw (along with the Uniswap trading fees they earned during the staking period) to their own personal wallet.

 # Uniswap Integration